 Other subjects can be added as required dependent on the experience and task of the personnel.
 The training can be broken down into parts.
 Certain personnel may be selected to undertake specialist SMS procedures.

-All new staff members are required to carry out introductory SMS course as soon as possible after arrival.
+All IWM Duxford staff members are required to carry out an introductory SMS presentation and short test.